- Going From Noob To Spammer

 2. Not Having A Digital Homebase

-When I started trying to be an affiliate marketer I was on a shoe string budget so I didn’t want to spend money on anything.
+When I started trying to be an affiliate marketer I was on a shoe string budget so I did not want to spend money on anything.
 I started every type of social media account and spammed like crazy.

 Doing this did nothing to create trust between me and my prospects.
 It also took a lot of time and effort and yielded nothing as a result.

-Not only was this a very unsuccessful tactic most social media platforms won’t allow you to post direct affiliate links and will actively block them.
+Not only was this a very unsuccessful tactic most social media platforms will not allow you to post direct affiliate links and will actively block them.

 Creating a homebase on the Internet can solve a lot of these problems.
 Your homebase could be a website, a blog or even a YouTube channel.